Delivering life-changing programs for girls

 About Girls Inc

-The YWCA of Minneapolis is a member organization of Girls Incorporated.
+YWCA Minneapolis is a member organization of Girls Incorporated.
 Through this affiliation with Girls Inc., the YWCA offers research-based curriculum, delivered by trained professionals, to equip girls to achieve academically, lead healthy and physically active lives, manage money, navigate media messages, and discover an interest in science, technology, engineering, and math.
 Girls have opportunities to learn new skills, belong to a group, make positive connections to peers and adults, contribute to society, feel competent and believe in their ability to create the best possible future for themselves.

 After School Program

 Available to girls in grades 4 through 8 in the Minneapolis Public Schools, the After School Program addresses four learning goals: academic success in science and math, financial literacy, leadership development, and healthy decision-making.
 The multifaceted program creates an enriching and fun community that supports girl-led learning, great friendships and real personal growth.

 In 2015, 87% of girls demonstrated progress in the areas of leadership development, Math and Science, Financial Literacy, and Healthy Decision Making.
 For more information, call 612-215-4372.

 Girls eligible to apply are current 7th graders (8th graders in Fall 2017).